Prix Pictet: Commission

 For the first five cycles of the award the Prix Pictet ran a commission in association with a charity partner.
 This project enabled a nominated photographer to visit a specific country or region and create a photography report on a live sustainability issue.
 Past charity partners have been WaterAid in 2008, SEED Madagascar in 2009, The Tusk Trust in 2011, Medair in 2013 and OneAction in 2015.
 This commission has been discontinued.

 Themes and winners

 Prix Pictet Japan Award

 Inaugurated in 2015 the Prix Pictet Japan Award celebrates Japanese photographers aged 40 or under whose work carries strong messages on global sustainability.
 Supported by the Prunier Foundation, this prize was inaugurated in 2015 in recognition of Japan’s status as one of the great centres of world photography.
 Entry is by nomination and the winner receives a prize of ¥1,000,000.

-There have been two cycles of the award to date.
-In December 2018, the exhibition ‘Prix Pictet Japan Award 2015-2017’ was held at Hillside Forum, Tokyo.